Zurc/lasaldelavida/episodio5-learning.md

 [frontend devs guide GraphQL](https://css-tricks.com/front-end-developers-guide-graphql/)

 >  the data you consume on the client is no longer coupled to an endpoint’s resource!
+>
+>  Your GraphQL server always gives you back exactly the data you ask for.
+Nothing more.

 [the power of serverless](https://thepowerofserverless.info)